amitdubeyup/coding-learning-resources/dsa/questions.md

 3. Rotated Array Search

-Search in a rotated sorted array.
+Search in a rotated sorted array where the array is sorted but rotated at some pivot.

+Time Complexity: O(log n)
+Space Complexity: O(1)

 ```javascript
 function searchRotated(arr, target) {